Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_FrontendPreparing.rst

 #.
 Compile plugin code copied to node_modules for NativeScript

 #.
-Copy required files to the platform directiry for NativeScript.
+Copy required files to the platform directory for NativeScript.

 At this point the build directories are prepared and ready to run.